stijn-dejongh/lovecraft_public_domain/raw_converts/hwr.md

 much trouble in discovering the proper formula, for each type of organism was found to need a stimulus especially adapted to it.
 Terror stalked him when he reflected on his partial failures;
 nameless things resulting from imperfect solutions or from bodies insufficiently fresh.
-A certain number of these failures had remained alive&mdash;one was in an asylum while others had vanished&mdash;and as he thought of conceivable yet virtually impossible eventualities he often shivered beneath his usual stolidity.
+A certain number of these failures had remained alive--one was in an asylum while others had vanished--and as he thought of conceivable yet virtually impossible eventualities he often shivered beneath his usual stolidity.